shiftkey/workingdistributed.com/content/post/meta/accepting-contributions.md

 If you find something on the site that could be improved - to address a typo or a gramatically error - I'd happily accept an [open issue](https://github.com/shiftkey/workingdistributed.com/issues/new?template=problem-with-content.md) to track the problem.
 If you have a
-GitHub account I plan to make it easy to jump straight from any page to the source site in the reposittory to make edits, but that's not implemented yet - see [issue #13](https://github.com/shiftkey/workingdistributed.com/issues/13) for more details on this.
+GitHub account I plan to make it easy to jump straight from any page to the source site in the repository to make edits, but that's not implemented yet - see [issue #13](https://github.com/shiftkey/workingdistributed.com/issues/13) for more details on this.